StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Usage
 To run everything execute the `test.py` file.
 To seriously train the model change the parameters in `train.py`.
-For now they are just really low to make debugging easier.
+For now they are really low to make debugging easier.